Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ###### Finance

-The finance application is the central point to keep track of income and expenses (`ETH` or Token).
+The finance application is the central point to keep track of income and expenses (`ETH` or ERC20 tokens).
 It can be used to create recurring or one-time payments.
-Finances are accounted in configurable financial periods (financial quarters).
-A limit on how much units of a token can be spent per period can be defined (budget) with the default being unlimited.
+Finances are accounted in configurable financial periods (e.g. quarters).
+A limit on how many units of a token can be spent per period can be defined (budget) with the default being unlimited.
 If it is set, Finance will only allow the budgeted amount of tokens to be spent for the period.
 The balance for a period can be negative if it is overspent.
 The Finance application does not hold funds on its own but interacts with a `Vault` or `Agent` application to execute the payment.
-Financial statements cannot be created manually and they are always based on deposit or spent transactions/events.
+Financial statements cannot be created manually as they are always based on deposit or spent transactions/events.

-An entity allowed to create immediate payments in a system that is not restricted by budgets may be able to spend all the DAOs funds.
+An entity allowed to create immediate payments in a system that is not restricted by budgets may be able to spend all of a DAO's funds.

 Exported permissions: